Optimal Decision Rules Under Partial Identification: Empirical Application

+I conduct several sensitivity analyses to assess how the results depend on the problem specification.
+First, I examine the sensitivity of the decision from the minimax regret rule to the choice of the new eligibility cutoff.
+Figure \ref{fig:other_cutoffs} in Appendix \ref{appendix:empirical_result} reports the results when the new policy builds schools in the top 10\% or 30\% of previously ineligible villages instead of the top 20\%.
+As predicted by the result in Section \ref{section:app-result}, the minimax regret rule switches from a nonrandomized rule to a randomized rule at a smaller Lipschitz constant $C$ when the fraction of the target villages is larger.
+When the fraction is 30\%, the rule is nonrandomized and suggests that the new policy is not cost-effective as long as $C$ is less than $0.4$.

+Second, I examine the sensitivity of the decision to the policy cost.
+I find that the minimax regret rule nonrandomly decides to maintain the status quo as long as the cost exceeds $0.10$, for the range of $C$ between its estimated lower bound of 0.149 and 0.6.

-The potential superiority of the minimax regret rule seems consistent with the theoretical results in the following way.
-As shown in Section \ref{section:app}, when the true value of $C$ is large, the oracle minimax regret rule only uses the treated units just above the original cutoff and the untreated units between the original and new cutoffs (see Panel (b) of Figure \ref{fig:weight}).
-If the specified $C$ is smaller than the true value, the resulting minimax regret rule is closer to the oracle rule than the plug-in MSE rule since the minimax regret rule places more importance on the bias than the plug-in MSE rule as discussed in Section \ref{section:comparison}.
-Therefore, it is expected that the minimax regret rule performs better than the plug-in MSE rule under misspecification of $C$ toward zero.
+So far, I have constructed decision rules assuming that the Lipschitz constant $C$ is known, which is a crucial assumption in my theoretical analysis.
+To assess the sensitivity of the performance to misspecification of $C$, I construct decision rules assuming $C=0.3$ and then compute their maximum regret when the true value of $C$ lies in $\{0.05,0.1,...,0.95,1\}$.
+Panel (b) of Figure \ref{fig:max_reg} reports the result.
+The solid line indicates the ``oracle'' maximum regret, which can be achieved if we correctly specify $C$.
+The result shows that the plug-in MSE rule without constant conditional treatment effects performs slightly better than the minimax regret rule when the true $C$ is close to zero.
+On the other hand, the minimax regret rule outperforms the plug-in MSE rule with nonnegligible differences for any value of the true $C$ greater than 0.3.
+The result suggests that the minimax regret rule is more robust to misspecification of $C$ toward zero than the plug-in MSE rule.\footnote{The potential superiority of the minimax regret rule seems consistent with the theoretical results in the following way.
+As shown in Section \ref{section:app-result}, when the true value of $C$ is large, the oracle minimax regret rule only uses the treated units just above the original cutoff and the untreated units between the original and new cutoffs (see Panel (b) of Figure \ref{fig:weight}).
+If the specified $C$ is smaller than the true value, the resulting minimax regret rule is closer to the oracle rule than the plug-in MSE rule, since the minimax regret rule places more importance on the bias than the minimax affine MSE estimator, as discussed in Section \ref{section:donoho}.
+Therefore, it is expected that the minimax regret rule performs better than the plug-in MSE rule under misspecification of $C$ toward zero.}